<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Jason LakeAs promised, this is the second part of a series intended to provide a gentle introduction to using force plates to inform your day-to-day practice.

-First, I think it bears repeating that you do not absolutely need a force plate to maximise your athletes’ performance.
+First, I think it bears repeating that you do not absolutely need a force plate to maximize your athletes’ performance.
 Additionally, if you haven’t read my first article you can find it here.

 However, by providing you with a clearer understanding of what the force plate can provide I hope to enable a more informed decision.